 - Attempt or sufficient efforts made to render care to a child

 Can I be Prosecuted for Failing to Report Child Abuse in Florida?

 Yes.
-In the state of Florida, if you suspect or know that a child is or has been abused, you have a duty to report to that abuse to law enforcement.
+In the state of Florida, if you suspect or know that a child is or has been abused, you have a duty to report child abuse to law enforcement.
 Some professionals are considered mandatory reporters, and this can be confusing.
-Everyone has a duty to report and if you do not, you may be prosecuted.
-Lay persons are not required to give their names whereas “mandatory reporters” are so required.
+Everyone has to report, and if you do not, you may face prosecution.
+Laypersons are not required to give their names, whereas “mandatory reporters” are so required.

 How Do I Report Child Abuse or Neglect in Florida?